Miniature altarpiece (V&A 225-1866)

 The Miniature Altarpiece (or Miniature Altarpiece: Anna Selbdritt) in the Victoria and Albert Museum, London, is a small, 9.3 cm-high, Gothic boxwood miniature triptych completed in the Netherlands c.
 1500–1520.
 The central carving is made from boxwood and shows a relief of the Virgin and Child attended by two saints, thought to be Anne (who is shown with wings and holding a large crucifix) and James the Great (who wears a hat and holds a staff).
 The outer semi-circular wings and shell are lined with silver and decorated with foliate designs.
-It stands on a silver plinth with pierced quatrefoils, and topped by a cherub's head and a statuette of God the Father.
+It stands on a silver plinth with pierced quatrefoils, and is topped by a cherub's head and a statuette of God the Father.
 It is thought that the silver-work was added between 1550 and 1570.

-Two lay figures keel at prayer desks before the saints; presumably these are the object's donors or commissioners.The man on the viewer's left is presented by Saint James; the woman is on our right and is presented by Saint Michael.
+Two lay figures kneel at prayer desks before the saints; presumably these are the object's donors or commissioners.The man on the viewer's left is presented by Saint James; the woman is on our right and is presented by Saint Michael.

 The sculpture's dimensions are 89.6 × 34.5 × 20 mm.
 It has the accession number 225-1866, having been acquired for £14 at the Le Charpentier sale at the Hôtel Drouot on 23 May 1866.
 There is no record of its provenance before this point.
 It is not currently on display.